In

 Bob

-mightily before he died.
-Before 'PGC I worked for Bob in Baltimore
+profited mightily before he died.
+Before 'PGC I worked for Bob

-(WAQE which later changed its call letters to WTOW).
-After Bob
+in Baltimore (WAQE which later changed its call letters to WTOW).

-left, the owner, Sam Booth, hired two successive genuine lightweight
+After Bob left, the owner, Sam Booth, hired two successive genuine

-managers.
-Neither of these guys could sell and all of the other
+lightweight managers.
+Neither of these guys could sell and all

-salesmen left shortly after Bob did.
-Business fell off dramatically.
+of the other salesmen left shortly after Bob did.
+Business fell

 I

-Max would come down from Boston and harass everyone, Bob the most,
+Bob.
+Max would come down from Boston and harass everyone, Bob

 Bob

-for me.
+experience for me.
 The two boys were small.
-Both had water pistols and were
+Both had water pistols

-squirting indiscriminately before their parents took them away.
+and were squirting indiscriminately before their parents took

-We sat down to the table, all of us wearing yarmulkes, Bob read
+them away.
+We sat down to the table, all of us wearing yarmulkes,

-from scripture, then we sampled the food, gefiltefish and matzo
+Bob read from scripture, then we sampled the food, gefiltefish

-ball soup, a few other less than appealing dishes.
-I thought how
+and matzo ball soup, a few other less than appealing dishes.

-could these two people, both fat, be so heavy eating like this?
+I thought how could these two people, both fat, be so heavy

+eating like this?
 How uninformed I was.
-After the tasting Mrs. Howard cleared the
+After the tasting, Mrs.

-table and brought in platters of roast beef, noodles, vegetables,
+Howard cleared the table and brought in platters of roast beef,

 Anita